 Self-hosting

-Lunary was designed to be surprisingly simple to self-host, through a Helm Chart which include the frontend, the api and workers.
+Lunary was designed to be surprisingly simple to self-host, through a Helm Chart which includes the frontend, the API, and workers.

 Steps